Ellisthion/minecraft-cobblemon-1.20/README.md

 ### Set up launcher

 1. Get your modded launcher.
-I recommend [Prism Launcher](https://prismlauncher.org/), but the [Modrinth Launcher](https://modrinth.com/app) should also work.
+I recommend [Modrinth Launcher](https://modrinth.com/app), but [Prism Launcher](https://prismlauncher.org/), will also work.
-2. You may need to point it at your Java instance, Java 17 or higher probably.
-If you've already installed Minecraft vanilla, it will have installed Java... somewhere.
-The standard launcher puts things in AppData or something.
-If you run vanilla, Task Manager will show the javaw.exe process for Minecraft, and you can use Open File Location to find it.
+2. If using Prism, you'll need to point it at a Java 17 instance.
+Vanilla Minecraft installs it if you installed that.
+Modrinth Launcher sorts this out automatically.
-3. Go to Settings -> Java
+3. Find the Java settings.
+In Prism, that's in Settings -> Java
 4. Increase both the min and max memory allocation.
 They should be the same.
 I put 8192 MB in both fields.
 4. Specify JVM arguments to reduce stutter from the garbage collector.
 Paste the entire thing below into box.